pmeeny/CI-MS4-LoveRugby/README.md

 - User Story 7.3: As a regular user I can view my favourites list, the product image, category, presale price and price is displayed
 - User Story 7.4: As a regular user I remove a product from my favorites list by clicking on the Delete button on the product.
 A confirmation modal and message is displayed
 - User Story 7.5: As a regular user if there are more than four products in my favourites page, the page is paginated with four products per page
+- User Story 7.6: As a regular user who has not registered or logged into the website, I cannot add an item to the favourites and will be brought to the login page

 ### Feature 8 News Page
 - The app "news" contains the admin, forms, views, models and templates for this functionality